All Episodes

 It is an information crisis.

-Well, by the way, Democrats were just as guilty as the media running to impeachment on Friday.
+Oh, by the way, Democrats were just as guilty as the media running to impeachment on Friday.

-This is every single second, minute, hour of every day to bring this president down, bring his family down, bring his supporters down and destroy them.
+This is every single second-minute hour of every day to bring this president down, bring his family down, bring his supporters down, and destroy them.

-That's what I you talk about the forces of hate that I explain.
+That's what I, you talk about the forces of hate that I explain.

-You have obviously the Democratic Party.
+You have, obviously, the Democratic Party.

 They did the same thing as the media because they're tied at the hip.

-Oh, manufacturing are crisis.
+Oh, manufacturing a crisis.

 They can't even think of their own independent thoughts.